rdtaylorjr/tehillim-benchmark/README.md

 ## Usage

-Run a benchmark script with an embeddings directory and a matching output directory in a local `tehillim-data` checkout.
+Run a benchmark script with an embeddings directory and a matching output directory in a local `tehillim-data` checkout:

 ```bash
 .venv/bin/python -m genre.scripts.compare_models \